trevlar/RevengeOfThePancakes/README.md

 I overengineered my original solution.
 I've simplified the code to do exactly as the problem asks.

 The solution encompasses iterating over the string of happy and blank side pancakes.
-There are two checks the first looks to see if this is the last pancake in the stack is it blank.
-The second looks to see if the next pancake in the stack is happySide and the prior is blankSide.
-If either of these cases are true it will increase the flips by one.
+There are two conditions in the loop.
+The first condition verifies if this is the last pancake in the stack, and it is blank.
+The second looks to see if the next pancake in the stack is happy-side up, and the prior is blank-side up.
+If it finds either case fulfilled, it increases the flips by one.

-The final check happens after it has iterated over the complete string.
-If there are more than one flip and the first is a happy side or if there is more than one flips then returns the flips and add one.
-Otherwise return the flips.
+The final check happens after the loop has completed.
+If there is more than one flip and the first is happy-side up or if it required two or more flips, then return the number of flips plus one.
+Otherwise, return the flips.

 ## Running the Tests